amazingashis/Hackfest/README.md

-# Virtual Radiologist Project - KU Hackfest 2021
+# Virtual Radiologist Project - HACKTU 2.0

 ## Introduction

 Virtual Radiologist is an application to detect pneumonia and brain tumor through X-ray with the help of AI.
-Many health cases are ignored because in the initial state, it is hard to identify it through X-ray.
+Many cases are ignored in the initial state, as it is hard to identify it through X-ray.
 Detecting Pneumonia and Brain Tumor in the initial state could prove life-saver for patients suffering from it.
 For, this Deep-learning comes to play.
 Deep-learning networks are distinguished from the more commonplace single-hidden-layer neural networks by their depth.

 ## How to run

 - Install Node.js

 ```bash
 > git clone https://github.com/amazingashis/Hackfest.git
 > cd Hackfest